M.S. in Applied Health Informatics

 - Students completing an undergraduate degree in a numerate discipline aiming for a career in health informatics or health analytics

-- Overseas or European students seeking a U.S. master’s qualification without study in the U.S.
+- Overseas or European students seeking a U.S. master’s qualification with or without study in the U.S.

 Why Pursue Applied Health Informatics?